UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 <img src="images/cosmos_pipeline.png" alt="pipeline overview", with="400" />

 #### Document Fetching, Storage and Processing System
 A key component of the infrastructure we are developing is an extension of the [GeoDeepDive](https://geodeepdive.org) document acquisition, storage, and processing system.
 This digital library and computing infrastructure is capable of supporting a wide range of activities that require information to be located and extracted from published documents.
-Our extended version of GeoDeepDie, **xDD**, currently contains over 8.7 million documents, principally from journals and other serials, that have been published by a variety of open-access and commercial sources.
+Our extended version of GeoDeepDive, **xDD**, currently contains over 8.7 million documents, principally from journals and other serials, that have been published by a variety of open-access and commercial sources.
 The number of documents in xDD continues to grow by some 8K daily, making it the single largest source of published scientific information that can be leveraged by multiple, collaborating teams.

 <img src="images/growth.png" alt="xdd_growth" width="800"/>

 Document access and computing capacity are foundational to any system that seeks to leverage published scientific information. xDD's strength in this regard has well-positioned our ASKE team to contribute to other ASKE team activities.
 We are currently collaborating with TA2 project XXXXXXX by deploying elements of their current pipeline on our larger corpus and document acquisition system.

-The xDD document acquisition, storage, and the processing systems are integrated into the xDD (formerly GeoDeepDive) system.
+The xDD document acquisition, storage, and the processing systems are integrated into the xDD system.
 This infrastructure is built to:

 1. Acquire and store PDF documents from partnered publishers, along with high-quality bibliographical metadata
 2. Extract and store the text layer from the PDF documents, allowing real-time discovery of relevant literature.